Bypassing AT&T Residential Gateways with MikroTik

 When it comes to a network rack or data closet, it is very frustrating to be forced into adding unnecessary hardware which will only take up space, use more power, generate heat, and become a point of failure in the network.
 Also, the best firewall and NAT device is a MikroTik!
 We want it to be the first thing that a packet must traverse.
 In this article we show you the how to do just that.
 Note that at all times we respect the AT&T network.
 This does not enable features you didn't pay for.
 This article is a benefit to their subscribers.
 Not everyone is incapable of managing their own on-premises equipment.
 AT&T has allowed this method to exist for those who are responsible with it.

 Hardware and Software requirements:

 Faster hardware usually results in a better experience.
 If you have 1GB Fiber service or higher, consider using the RB4011, CCR1009*, or other higher end models.
 For slower speeds, the RB3011 and hAP ac² are appropriate.
-The configurations presented here were tested with the RB4011.
+The configurations presented here were tested with the RB4011 on DHCP residential service.
 The recommended RouterOS firmware for any model should be version 6.46 or higher.
 Note: at this time, only the RB4011 is recommended.

 The nature of how this works is a little more technical than perhaps what you're used to dealing with.
 I will largely repeat what aus has already written, but making changes to suit this article.
 Essentially, in a stock setting with the ATT RG as the first and only device connected directly to the Fiber ONT, we have: